teamdigitale/teamdigitale.governo.it/en/people/simone-piunno.md

 ref: simone-piunno
 parent_ref: team
 start_date: November 14, 2016
-period_provided: until September 15, 2019
+period_provided: until December 31, 2019
-annual_compensation: € 150,000
+annual_compensation: The expert does not receive any compensation for the carrying out of his task in the Team
-approved_by_court: 18th january 2019.
+approved_by_court: The act of appointment is being registered at the Court of Auditors
 ---
 My passion for computers began when I was a kid and I wrote my program on a Commodore VIC20 when I was a toddler.
 In the late 80s, before commercial Internet, I had already discovered the power of the network thanks to Fidonet BBSs that I used to exchange electronic messages with faraway friends, upsetting my parents with the sync noise of by 1200bps modem and more importantly with the high cost of telephone bills.